Eric Wohlberg

-Eric Wohlberg (born January 8, 1965 in Sudbury, Ontario) is a Canadian former professional racing cyclist.
+Eric Wohlberg (born January 8, 1965, in Sudbury, Ontario) is a Canadian former professional racing cyclist.
 He competed for his native country at three consecutive Summer Olympics, starting in 1996.
 Wohlberg won two medals at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 He also won the Tour of the Gila in 2000.
 He is also a multi-time Canadian National Time Trial Champion.
-He still races as an amateur against regional professionals in Northern California & Nevada.
+As of 2013, he was still racing as an amateur against regional professionals in Northern California & Nevada.
 He is a directeur sportif (DS) for Rally Cycling.